Brewers’ Chourio hits 3-run homer in Game 2 of NLDS after hurting his hamstring in series opener

 Milwaukee Brewers' Jackson Chourio (11) reacts to hitting a double as Chicago Cubs second baseman Nico Hoerner (2) looks on during the first inning in Game 1 of baseball's National League Division Series game Saturday, Oct.
 4, 2025, in Milwaukee.
 (AP Photo/Kayla Wolf)

-Chourio hurt his right hamstring while running to first on an infield single in the second inning Saturday.
-He had missed a month of the regular season because of a strain to the same hamstring.
+Chourio hurt his right hamstring while running to first base on an infield single in the second inning Saturday.
+He had missed a month of the regular season after straining the same hamstring this summer.

 Milwaukee Brewers' Jackson Chourio (11) celebrates while running the bases after hitting a 3-run home run during the fourth inning of Game 2 of baseball's National League Division Series against the Chicago Cubs Monday, Oct.
 6, 2025, in Milwaukee.
 (AP Photo/Kayla Wolf)